Skip to content

 }

-2. Least privilege: Only enable tools that agents actually need
+3. Least privilege.
+Only enable the tools agents actually need.

 yaml